dpolychr/dpolychr.github.io/index.md

 ### About

-I'm a data scientist interested in computational genomics.
-I currently work as a Data Scientist for Genomics England within the 100 K Genomes project
+I'm a molecular biologist interested in computational genomics.
+I currently work as a Data Scientist for Genomics England within the 100 K Genomes project.
+I am also a visiting scientist at Boris Lenhard's group at the MRC London Institute of Medical Sciences & Imperial College London.

 ### Contact